-SP10 - Additional reliability of false signal storage This parameter increases the already created false signal suppression by the input value in " dB" over the entire, stored false signal range.
+SP10 - Additional reliability of false signal storage sion by the input value in "dB" over the entire, stored false signal range.
 It is used when it is expected that false signals such as those from product buildup, condensate formation or agitators will increase in amplitude.